Cocaine Overdose Signs, Symptoms & Treatment

 Cocaine can bring on feelings of euphoria, foster increased alertness in the user, and result in hypersensitivity to outside stimuli.
 While there can be both negative psychological and physical effects in the short-term, as well as long-term consequences, the most immediate danger associated with cocaine is overdose.

 Cocaine causes the heart rate of a user to increase, which can result in heart problems.
 Elevated blood pressure is also common, another factor that can lead to serious health complications.
-Physical symptoms of cocaine overdose include but are not limited to:
+Physical and psychological symptoms of cocaine overdose include but are not limited to:

 - Elevated heart rate